UVVM/UVVM/doc/source/func_cov_pkg_overview.rst

 Each point of the design that we wish to test is referred to as a *coverpoint*.
 A coverpoint can for instance be an input port, output port or an internal register.

-A coverpoint is added by creating a shared variable of the protected type t_coverpoint.
+A coverpoint is added by creating a shared variable of the protected type **t_coverpoint**.

 .. code-block::